vojtechportes/SJS/README.md

 #### Request constructor

-Request constructor creates an request object settings
+Request constructor creates an request object settings.
+If content of file is in valid JSON format, JSON is returned as response.

 Arguments: